NaelaAssaf/WebTech/md/02-html-intro.md

 (This tags formats its content in a bold font: <strong>Bold Font</strong>)
 </small>

+The whole (start + content + end) is an HTML element.

 ### Self-enclosing tags

-A self-enclosing tag has no content to format.
+A self-enclosing tag has no content.
 So the closing part is left of:

 ```html
 <tag>